michaelmacinnis/oh/README.md

 rm -r junk || echo "rm failed!"
 ```

-Oh uses the same syntax for code and data and can be easily extended:
+Oh uses the same syntax for code and data.
+This enables it to be easily
+extended:

 ```
 # The short-circuit and operator is defined using the syntax command.